qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

 -------------------------------------------------------------------------------

-Now you have two analyses: the vector analysis which shows you the potentially suitable farms, and the raster analysis that shows you the potentially suitable terrain.
+Now you have two analyses: the vector analysis which shows you the potentially suitable plots, and the raster analysis that shows you the potentially suitable terrain.
 How can these be combined to arrive at a final result for this problem?
 That's the topic for the next lesson, starting in the next module.